chris-j-akers/thos-light-jekyll-theme/README.md

 <img src="site-assets/images/2020-11-10-blog-post-example.png" />

-If the screen is narrow (i.e. viewing on a phone) then content is re-stacked vertically for easier reading.
+If the screen is narrow (i.e. viewing on a phone or portrait-oriented tablet) then content is re-stacked vertically for easier reading.

 <img src="site-assets/images/2020-11-10-blog-post-example-phone-small.png" style="text-align: center; margin-left: 32%;" />